 3. You Have a Problem, You Had a Problem, or You are on the Verge of a Problem with Alcohol or Drugs

-The opposing side, Guardian ad litem, or judge have evidence in front of them that could be a sign that you have a legitimate alcohol or drug use disorder.
+In scenario #3 the opposing side, Guardian ad litem, or judge have evidence in front of them that could be a sign that you have a legitimate alcohol or drug use disorder.
+They may have one or more of the following facts documented in your file:

 - substance use related arrests